zisop16/TypeCheater/README.md

 ## Acknowledgements

-This project could not have been possible without the gracious support of the mods of the official [Typeracer Discord](https://discord.com/invite/typeracer) community.
+This project would not have been possible without the gracious support of the mods of the official [Typeracer Discord](https://discord.com/invite/typeracer) community.